 15 Hudson Yards is the perfect spot for creative types as the 800,000 gross square foot luxury residential tower will have all the best amenities in the 75 story tower, which is 844 feet tall.
 The building will include 325 rental apartments, 160 for sale residences, a fitness center by Equinox, 24/7 concierge attended lobby, an on-site garage with a valet and of course a convenient location at the northeast corner 11th Avenue and West 30th Street.

 35 Hudson Yards is an even larger tower of 1.1 million gross square foot mixed-use space: including a 200 room luxury hotel in addition to residences as well as a flagship Equinox Fitness Culb.
 The location of the building overlooks the Hudson River as well as the Public Square.
 With a curtain wall made up of vertical stripes of limestone and glass and drapes that resemble a pleated skirt, the building is both stunning and sophisticated on the outside as well as inside.
 Inside, 35 Hudson Yards includes 61 stories, including 21 floors of for sale residences, private terraces, a 24/7 concierge attended lobby and an Equinox Fitness Center with a basketball court and swimming pool.
-In addition there will also be a 200-guestroom luxury hotel with a ballroom, sky lobby and spa.
+Also, there will also be a 200-guestroom luxury hotel with a ballroom, sky lobby, and spa.
 The superb building will be located at the southeast corner of 11th Avenue and West 33rd Street.

-Surrounded by the Chelsea, Midtown West and Hell’s Kitchen neighborhoods, Hudson Yards will be the perfect place for families to live, as there will be playgrounds, cultural facilities and schools located nearby.
+Surrounded by the Chelsea, Midtown West and Hell’s Kitchen neighborhoods, Hudson Yards will be the perfect place for families to live, as there will be playgrounds, cultural facilities, and schools located nearby.

 No prices are available yet, but floorplans and renderings have recently been released and can be found at http://www.hudsonyardsnewyork.com.
-Curbed New York reports that the project will be having an exhibit at Time Warner Center on December 5th.